forward-distribution/bridget/docs/integration.md

 		e.stopPropagation()
         // data can come from anywhere; page meta, element attribute, data attributes, linked data.
-        // this particular example uses data attriutes const { title, url } = e.currentTarget.dataset
+        // this particular example uses data attriutes const { title, url } = some.meta.data
-		bridge.navigateToDocument({ url, title })
+		bridge.navigateToDoc({ url, title })
     }
 ```
-Where `onClickListener` is something `bridget` binds to the webpage for all elements or specific elements; in this case, it's for all anchor tags.
+`onClickListener` is just an implementation detail, nothing you as an integrator should worry about; it is something `bridget` binds to the webpage for all elements or specific elements; in this case, it's for all anchor tags.

 # [API](#api)